logo

 The first issue was in 1870 and the design was Die I of the 1867 Revenue issue.
 The stamp on the left is Die II and was issued in 1880.

-In 1887, stamps were issued in the design of the revenue stamps of 1880, but with the word Counterpart in small letters above the value as in the example on the right.
+In 1887, stamps were issued in the design of the revenue stamps

-In 1927, the George V 3/- Admiral stamp was printed in yellow and overprinted.
-Subsequently, the Coat of arms revenue issue of 1931 was printed in lemon yellow with the value first in black and then in blue.
+Subsequently, the Coat of arms revenue issue of 1931 was printed in lemon yellow and overprinted diagonally in black.
+The Three Shillings value was first in black and then later in blue.

 Apparently, when stamp duty had to be paid, the first document had stamps for the full amount while subsequent documents for the same transaction just carried a single stamp to denote that the stamp duty had already been paid.